-There are many easily available sources of white noise, ranging from home appliances to phone Apps, online generators and mixers, downloadable MP3s, and white noise machines.
+There are many free sources of white noise, ranging from home appliances to phone Apps and online generators.

 There are 3 main sources of white noise easily available in the home:

 - An untuned television channel – the ‘snow screen’